 If you plan to show YouTube videos in your classroom, I highly recommend that you read this blog post by Catherine, the Brown Bag Teacher.
 She shares three ways to eliminate YouTube video ads so that you can safely play these learning videos in your classroom.

-The Best Videos to Teach Syllables
+5 Fun and Instructional Videos to Teach Syllables

 This is HANDS DOWN my favorite video to teach syllables.
 (As in, we did it almost weekly, sometimes more 😂😬)